Tarmean/fzf-session.vim/readme.md

 Whe using SessionLoad to switch we

 - unload all current buffers
-- close all windows
-- wipe all terminals
+- unload all buffers

-If you have any unsaved buffers they are left loaded.
+If you have any unsaved buffers, including terminals, they are left loaded.

-Terminal buffers can't be restored so it would be sensible to give them the same treatment.
-But neovim recreates terminal buffers as empty when opening a terminal session so if we switch between sessions a bunch we get an exponential count of terminal buffers.
+Terminal buffers can't be restored in a real way - instead we just reopen the program they were started with.
+Leaving all existing terminals open and reloading all old ones causes exponential terminal buffers when switching between sessions repeatedly.

-As a band aid fix terminals are killed when switching sessions.
-To avoid this behavior use:
+As a band aid fix we change sessions to not save terminal buffers.
+You can disable this with:

-    let g:session#unload_old_sessions = 0
+    let g:session#save_terminals = v:true